FrancisCrickInstitute/dm3d-pages/tutorial.md

 ![editing a mesh from 3d view](images/sculpting-3d.png)

-Spheres will indicate the mesh is moving, but the changes won't appear until the mouse is released.
+Spheres will indicate the mesh is moving, but the changes will not appear until the mouse is released.

 #### Caveats

-- Only nodes are sculpted, not lines or triangles so the results may vary.
+- Only nodes are sculpted, not lines or triangles.
 - When the mouse is pressed, any nodes within the sphere will not be moved.
-  Only nodes that start outside.
+  Only nodes that start outside the sphere will be move.
 - When "select" is pressed you can restrict the nodes that will be modified by moving the sphere over them and clicking.
 Clicking more will accumulate more selected nodes.
 Only the selected nodes can